Catalysts/liferay-angular-portlet/README.md

 The example comes with predefined npm scripts to execute frontend unit tests (written with jasmine, executed with karma).
 Just run *npm test* and the tests will be executed.
 The tests will be executed automatically when you run *mvn clean install* to ensure that the build is stable.

+You can generate test-coverage results by executing *npm run code-coverage*.
+The results will be generated in the */coverage* folder.